yookoon/VLAE/README.md

 ## Tensorboard
 Basic Tensorboard logging functionality is implemented.
 It includes loss curves and image sample visualizations.
 The tensorboard event file is saved at the checkpoint directory of the model.
-To launch the tensorboard, run:
+To launch a tensorboard, run:
 ```
 tensorboard --logdir=<path_to_your_checkpoint_direcoty
 ```